KNOM: Current operations

-KNOM is able to operate from the dedication of full-time volunteers who move to Nome and support the station in various ways as part of a year of service.
-In recent years those volunteers have lived in a volunteer house next door to the station building.
-In addition to healthcare coverage, volunteers are given a small monthly stipend for personal use and split a monthly stipend for food, utilities, and other bills.
-Upon completing one year of service, volunteers are given an education stipend and a small relocation bonus.
-Volunteers also have the option to re-apply for a second year.
+KNOM is able to operate from the dedication of full-time staff who live in Nome and Anchorage, where the business office is located.
+In the past, KNOM was operated primarily by volunteers who move to Nome and support the station in various ways as part of a year of service.
+Those volunteers lived in a volunteer house next door to the station building.

-Currently, KNOM is staffed by a combination of paid staff and volunteers.
-People who are interested in public service, or professional broadcast training (especially college-age students and senior citizens), are encouraged to apply.
+Currently, KNOM is staffed by paid local staff.
+People who are interested in public service or becoming a community DJ are encouraged to reach out to the station to volunteere.

 Awards and recognitions

 KNOM has won several awards for community service from the National Association of Broadcasters (NAB).
 It received the Crystal Service award in 1987, 2000, 2003, 2005 and 2012.
 In 2013 it became the fourth radio station in the United States to receive the Crystal Heritage Award.
 The station has also won 19 Gabriel awards, as well as honors from the Catholic Academy for Communication Arts Professionals (CACAP), the Alaska Broadcasters Association (ABA), and other organizations.

 KNOM has also received recognition from the State of Alaska, the City of Nome, and the Alaska National Guard.